luser-dr00g/pcomb/README.md

 the file a second time.
 The application layer code simply `#include`s the outermost header file for the suite of functions desired and the headers will include each other as necessary.
 Consequently, the outermost `#include` directive for a program doesn't need a guard.
-Avoid double inclusion at this layer by simply not doing that, please.
+Avoid double inclusion at the top layer by simply not doing that, please.

 The object module -- `pc11object.h` and `pc11object.c` -- defines and exports the